christyheaton/WWGT_March2019/README.md

-## **Python libraries for GIS and Jupyter notebook as a mapping application.** for WA Women in GIS and Technology.
+## **Python libraries for GIS and Jupyter notebook as a mapping application** for WA Women in GIS and Technology - March 2019.

 ### Data Sources